 If you made it here looking for the best tools for the job, here are the three best tools for monitoring router traffic:

-- Paessler PRTG Network Monitor (FREE TRIAL) Auto-detects and begins monitoring all connected network routers, and offers good performance data for identifying faults and traffic bottlenecks.
+- Paessler PRTG Network Monitor (FREE TRIAL) Auto-detects and begins monitoring all connected network routers, and offers useful performance data for identifying faults and traffic bottlenecks.

 - ManageEngine NetFlow Analyzer Real-time network monitoring that uses flow data.
 Able to detect environmental changes and set alerts.